XoticRealmsOwnerandDev/ItemID/README.md

 Will do some small updates later.

-Special thanks for helping out to Primus @ https://forums.pocketmine.net/members/primus.25050/
+Special thanks for helping out to PrimusLV